DataDog/pupernetes/docs/pupernetes.md

 ## pupernetes

-Use this command to manage a Kubernetes testing environment
+Use this command to clean setup and run a Kubernetes local environment

 ### Synopsis

-Use this command to manage a Kubernetes testing environment
+Use this command to clean setup and run a Kubernetes local environment

 ### Options